Reviewing Emmaus Life Sciences Inc. (EMMA)'s and United Therapeutics Corporation (NASDAQ:UTHR)'s results | New Business Observer

 |2.60

-Emmaus Life Sciences Inc. and United Therapeutics Corporation has shares held by institutional investors as follows: 8.7% and 0%.
-About 10.5% of Emmaus Life Sciences Inc.’s share are held by insiders.
-Comparatively, United Therapeutics Corporation has 0.2% of it’s share held by insiders.
+Institutional investors owned 8.7% of Emmaus Life Sciences Inc. shares and 0% of United Therapeutics Corporation shares.
+10.5% are Emmaus Life Sciences Inc.’s share owned by insiders.
+Comparatively, United Therapeutics Corporation has 0.2% of it’s share owned by insiders.

 Performance